i2bc/ORFmine/docs/orfmine_example.md

 ORFget produces a fasta file (mapping_orf_Scer_nc.pfasta) containing the amino acid sequences of all noncoding ORFs annotated by ORFtrack (see [here](./orfget_run.md) for more examples on the use of ORFget).
-The output is a fasta file is stored the current directory or in the defined directory using **-out** based on the gff file rootname and the include features.
-The user can also extract the nucleotide sequences through the "-type" option (-type nucl) or both amino acid and nucleotide sequences (-type both).
+The output is a fasta file is stored the current directory or in the defined directory using **--out** based on the gff file rootname and the include features.
+The user can also extract the nucleotide sequences through the "--type" option (--type nucl) or both amino acid and nucleotide sequences (--type both).

 ### Extraction of the sequences of the CDSs of *yeast* in a fasta format
 In addition, ORFget enables the reconstruction of all coding